ezietsman/msc-thesis/README.md

 msc-thesis
 ==========

-Final handin of my MSc thesis
+Possibly the final version of my MSc thesis folder.